 Indulge in a smoked meat sandwich

 A Montreal smoked meat sandwich is a mountain of salted, spiced cured beef brisket on rye bread with yellow mustard.
 There are no vegetables, no elaborate condiments.
 The proportions seem off, and there’s certainly nothing fancy about it.

 The idea of the smoked meat sandwich didn’t move us, but we still felt compelled to try one.
-Instead of making a special trip to one of the delis that specialize in this Montreal treat, we ordered one at a local bar that had less than the typical two inches of meaty goodness.
+On our first visit to Montreal, instead of making a special trip to one of the delis that specialize in this treat, we ordered one at a local bar.
 In one bite, we were hooked.
-Next time, we’ll be heading to Snowdon Deli, Jarry Smoked Meat, Smoked Meat Pete or one of the other kings of smoked meat to try it the proper way.
+On our next trip, we made a beeline for the classic at Main Deli and devoured every morsel.

 Colorful street art just makes a city seem so happy.
 We seek it out at every opportunity.
 But, in Montreal, finding murals didn’t take any work at all.
 All we had to do was walk down the street.

-Saint Laurent Boulevard, one of the busiest streets in Montreal, is a particular hub of street art.
+Saint Laurent Boulevard, one of the busiest streets in the city, is a particular hub of street art.
 In just a few blocks, we saw dozens of murals.
 One parking lot between the Boulevard and St Dominique St. near Rue Prince Arthur East is practically a gallery.